asselitx/manifest/design-scratchpad.md

     2. ANT
     3. ecl
 16. Could tool automatically generate some unique identifier for each statement that can be used in debugging output to identify where you are in the code.
+17. What will a developers code-build-test cycle look like?
+Will the use of the manifest tool be required to build a configuration?
+Think about how we can make the cycle easy and quick.

 ## Binding/Blob Format